segmentio/segment-docs/src/privacy/hipaa-eligible-segment.md

 To configure data encryption for an existing destination:
 1. Open the [My destinations page](https://app.segment.com/goto-my-workspace/destinations){:target="_blank”} in the Segment app.
-2. Select a destination, and click **Settings**.
+2. Select a destination, and click the **Data Encryption tab**.
-3. On the Settings page, select the **Have Segment encrypt sensitive data** checkbox.
+3. On the Data Encryption page, select the **Have Segment encrypt sensitive data** checkbox.
-4. From the **Fields** dropdown, select one or more fields from which you'd like to encrypt data and click the **Generate Encryption Keys** button.
+4. Open the **Fields** dropdown, select one or more fields you'd like to encrypt and click the **Generate Encryption Keys** button.
 5. Copy the Private Key to a secure location - **once you finish configuring data encryption, this key cannot be retrieved**.
 6. Click **Save**.